knightlab-analyses/qurro-mackerel-analysis/figures/README.md

 The Jupyter Notebook uses the aforementioned `logratios.tsv` and `10_logratios.tsv` files to produce `fig1d.pdf` and `fig2d.pdf`, respectively.
 Please read the notebook for more details.

+## `final-libreoffice-drawings/`
+Finally!
+This directory contains the LibreOffice Draw ODG files produced by combining all of the output figures (everything in `pretty-svgs/`, `fig1d.pdf`, and `fig2d.pdf`) into two separate figures: `fig1.odg` and `fig2.odg`.

+This directory also contains the PDF files produced by exporting these ODG files into PDFs from LibreOffice Draw (using the "lossless compression" option).

+## Did you really need to be that detailed?
+Sheesh.
+I mean, probably not, but better safe than sorry.